 All-camp staff meetings are held every other Monday.
 These meetings give us all a chance to evaluate camp as a whole, announce items of interest, and discuss areas of improvement.

 Group meetings, led by group coordinators, are scheduled weekly.
 These meetings allow you to discuss, plan, and support the needs of your individual campers.

 The Brooks School Summer Programs office embraces an open-door policy.
 You are always welcome to contact the director, supervisors, and coordinators on an informal basis, with any of your concerns.

-- If you are at least 18 (eighteen) years of age on or by June 21, the Leaders-In-Training Program’s successful completion requirement is waived.
+- Be 16 (sixteen) years of age on or before June 20 AND have completed three years of the Brooks School Leaders-In-Training Program.
+If you are at least 18 (eighteen) years of age on or by June 20, the Leaders-In-Training Program’s successful completion requirement is waived.

 While many of our team members return year after year, we are always looking for highly qualified candidates to add to our team.
 Complete the New Staff Application via the Brooks School Staff Portal.
 Once your application has been received, it will be reviewed by a member of our staff.
 If your qualifications match our needs, we will contact you via email to schedule an interview

 We are now accepting applicants for the 2022 season.